jusunkim328/hippocampus/README.md

 ## Experience Grades

-Every response begins with a **Trust Card** — a structured verification summary:
+Every response begins with a **Trust Card**, a structured verification summary:

 ```
 📊 Trust Card